Permian Basin Foot and Ankle

 Board-Certified Podiatrists and Foot and Ankle Surgeons located in Odessa, Midland, and Pecos, TX

 Gout is a form of inflammatory arthritis that causes severe pain attacks, especially in your big toe.
-Joseph Morgan, DPM, Justin Brown, DPM, Jordan Womack, DPM and the team at Permian Basin Foot and Ankle, which has three locations in Odessa, Midland, and Pecos, Texas, provide evaluation and management of this chronic condition that mostly affects older men and some post-menopausal women.
+Justin Brown, DPM, Jordan Womack, DPM and the team at Permian Basin Foot and Ankle, which has three locations in Odessa, Midland, and Pecos, Texas, provide evaluation and management of this chronic condition that mostly affects older men and some post-menopausal women.
 Gout is manageable and even preventable with proper medical support and interventions.
 Call the nearest office today or book online to find out more.

 A type of inflammatory arthritis, gout occurs when you have a build-up of uric acid in your tissues or a joint.
 It most commonly affects the big toe but can affect other joints as well.

 Your body produces uric acid when you break down purines, chemicals found naturally in food and your body.
 You always have some amount of uric acid in your blood, but urine usually eliminates it.
 If you have gout, though, your body doesn’t efficiently flush out the acid, and it collects in your joints.

 Men develop gout more often than women.
 However, women have a greater risk of developing the condition after menopause.
 You may develop gout if your kidneys malfunction and don’t eliminate normal amounts of uric acid.
 Some people simply produce too much uric acid.

 Gout also has a genetic component; if you have any of the following, it increases your risk:

 If you’ve recently had surgery, undergone severe stress, or have had chemotherapy, you’re also at risk of developing gout.